 The types of support include, for example:

 - Provision of office space, communications facilities and administrative support

 - Administration of a small grants fund to provide initial financial support

 - Supporting the process of accessing larger amounts funding where appropriate

-The labs will also facilitate the organisations that it supports to link together with each other, to learn from each other and to link up with a broader community of like-minded organisations which could include activities such as:
+The labs also encourage innovation teams to engage with each other, to learn from one another and to link up with a broader community of like-minded organisations.
+This could include activities such as:

 - Organising opportunities for organisations to present and critique each other’s business plans and strategies

 - Organising and hosting networking events

 - Facilitating exchange visits with organisations supported by the other DEPP labs or similar relevant organisations